zalando/zalando.github.io/_docs/resources/licensing.md

 ## Weak copyleft licenses

-Code dependency which you are free to use and change, but must include the source code, the license and copyright of the dependency, but only if you distribute the software.
+Code dependency that you are free to use and change, but must include the source code, the license and copyright of the dependency, but only if you distribute the software.
 You can license your own code however you want, and you must only share the source code of the reciprocally licensed dependency.

 Beware that each individual license has specific clauses, so check the individual license before use, generally speaking, weak copyleft licensed libraries can be used for internal and open source projects.